 Research Projects

-- We have successfully completed preclinical studies to translate chimeric antigen receptor (CAR) T-cell therapy to patients with esophageal cancer.
+1. We have successfully translated chimeric antigen receptor (CAR) T-cell therapy to patients with esophageal cancer.
 CAR T-cell therapy involves genetically engineering patients’ own immune cells—T cells—to recognize and kill cancer cells when given back to the patient.
-These studies were conducted in clinically relevant models established with the support of ECEF.
-A manuscript summarizing these results is in peer review; we anticipate publication in 2025.
+After optimizing the treatment regimen in preclinical studies using clinically relevant models of esophageal cancer, we obtained U.S. Food and Drug Administration approval and initiated a phase I clinical trial.
+The results of the preclinical studies were published in the prestigious Journal for ImmunoTherapy of Cancer in September 2025.

-- Our phase I clinical trial has been approved by the Memorial Sloan Kettering Cancer Center Institutional Review Board, the U.S. Food and Drug Administration, and the U.S. Department of Defense Human Research Protection Organization.
-The clinical trial (NCT06623396) is included in the ClinicalTrials.gov clinical research study database: https://clinicaltrials.gov/study/NCT06623396.
-We were able to initiate the clinical trial on the timeline established in our previous progress report.
+2. Our phase I clinical trial was approved by the Memorial Sloan Kettering Cancer Center Institutional Review Board, the U.S. Food and Drug Administration, and the U.S. Department of Defense Human Research Protections organization.
+The clinical trial (NCT06623396)is included in the ClinicalTrials.gov clinical research study database: https://clinicaltrials.gov/study/NCT06623396.

-What are the goals for the project we are supporting for this coming 2025?
+What are the goals for the project we are supporting in 2026?

 In parallel, tumor immunology studies designed to elucidate the esophageal cancer immune microenvironment are ongoing in our laboratory.
 These parallel investigations will uncover key factors in immunomodulation to benefit patients with esophageal cancer.